-We currently have two courses scheduled, click on the links below, or scroll down for more information.
+We currently have one course scheduled, click on the links below, or scroll down for more information.

-- Command Line Bioinformatics and High Throughput Sequencing Analysis – Summer 2015 (details TBC)
+- Command Line Bioinformatics and High Throughput Sequencing Analysis – June 30th – July 2nd 2015

 See the foot of the page for general information such as pricing and how to book.